devowlio/node-lame/AI_AGENT_INSTRUCTIONS.md

 - `package.json` exports map `.` to the compiled bundle with typed entry points; adjust both ESM and CJS paths when restructuring.
 - Keep `files` whitelist minimal.
 - Update README examples when public API changes, ensuring both buffer and file workflows remain documented.
-- `CHANGELOG.md` is generated from Conventional Commits during the release workflow; do not edit it manually.
+- `CHANGELOG.md` is generated from Conventional Commits during the release workflow for releases after 2.0.0; that release was curated manually, so avoid regenerating it automatically.
+- The release helper `scripts/release-version.mjs` honors `SKIP_CHANGELOG=1` for manual runs (used when finalizing 2.0.0); do not set it for subsequent releases so Lerna can emit the changelog.
+- The CI release workflow automatically toggles `SKIP_CHANGELOG` based on whether tag `v2.0.0` exists; until that tag is present (i.e., while preparing the 2.0.0 release) the changelog is kept manual, and all later releases revert to Conventional Commits output.
 - Maintain parity between runtime behaviour and README option tables; treat the table as authoritative for user-facing docs.
 - Generated outputs (`dist/**`, `coverage/**`, `vendor/**`) must never be checked into source control manually.